 Baked Blackened Tilapia

-- 1 pound Tilapia fillets - about four
+- 1 pound Tilapia fillets - fresh or thawed frozen

 Blackening Rub- More than you need - Keep sealed for future use.